 After mute child John Radley is pushed down a well by a gang of bullies, he is sent to an asylum for the rest of his life.
 Eighteen years later he escapes and heads back to his town to cause problems once again…

 If John Carpenter ever finds that he is short of a few quid, I recommend that he hunt out one of those no win no fee lawyer types and gets to work on a case against the production team behind Offerings.
 Instead of just nicking the odd idea – hulking killer, final girl, heavy breath etc – Christopher Reynolds has duplicated entire scenes shot for shot.
-I’ll pick one of the many just for an example: Remember when Sam Loomis visited the grave of Judith Myers to see if Michael had gone there after escaping?
+I’ll pick one of the many just for an example: Remember when Sam Loomis visited the grave of Judith Myers to see if Michael had gone there after escaping his asylum?
 Well here, some psychiatrist (can’t recall his name, although he may have also been Sam Loomis) does exactly the same thing.
 It’s like WTF?
-The film feels like a picture that gets photocopied and then reproduced a thousand times.
-The quality has been degraded, but the content is still exactly the same.
-I remember reading about how much effort Carpenter and his team had put into making the ‘Haddonfield’ streets of the backdrops look like it was the 31st of October and not the middle of Spring.
+The film feels like a picture that has been photocopied a thousand times.
+The quality’s degraded, but the content is exactly the same.
+I remember reading about how much effort Carpenter and his team had put into making the ‘Haddonfield’ sets look like it was the 31st of October and not the true filming date of mid-Spring.
 This crew have put a similar level of work into making some random US neighborhood look like it was identical to Haddonfield.
 But why?
 What kicks would a filmmaker get out of completely ripping something off?
 What came first, the second bottle of vodka or the blind drunkenness whilst watching?
 These are all questions that I just can’t answer.